sabinamp/agfzb-CloudAppDevelopment_Capstone/README.md

 **Add dynamic pages with Django templates**
 1. Create a page that shows all the dealers
 2. Create a page that show reviews for a selected dealer
-3. Create a page that let's the end user add a review for a selected dealer
+3. Create a page that lets the end user add a review for a selected dealer

 **Containerize your application**
 1. Add deployment artifacts to your application